3-DAY PORTLAND ITINERARY

 Start your morning with a hearty breakfast at Becky’s Diner.

 Becky’s is a traditional American dinner in the waterfront that opened in the 1990’s, it’s a charming family run business serving up all the classics and definitely worth a stop during your stay!

-From here head to the Victoria Mansion, it’s an absolutely gorgeous Portland landmark and only a short walk from the diner.
+From here head to the Victoria Mansion, it’s an absolutely gorgeous place to visit in 3 days in Portland and only a short walk from the diner.

 Victoria Mansion is a stunning home that has been restored and maintained so you can step back in time with a visit.

 It was built in the mid 1800’s and was saved and opened to the public in the 1940’s it’s currently open 10 AM -3:45 PM daily and it’s a unique sight in Portland